Join Us This Movember in Raising Awareness for Men’s Health – Explore Ways to Support Wellness

 We can naturally avoid uncontrolled inflammation by living a healthy, active lifestyle, and by eating a vitamin-filled, nutritious diet.
 Food with good fats such as fish, walnuts or almonds, and avocados - eaten in moderation along with rich green vegetables, tomatoes, legumes and grains - are all excellent components of an anti-inflammatory diet.

-“Older people are more susceptible to chronic inflammation and as such, they may benefit from supplementing their diets with isorhamnetin, resveratrol, curcumin and vanillic acid or with food sources that yield these bioactive molecules.”
+It is surmised that older people are more susceptible to chronic inflammation and as such, they may benefit from supplementing their diets with resveratrol, curcumin or with food sources that include these powerful healing superfoods.

-Therefore, diets rich in fruits and vegetable which contain polyphenols help protect us against age-related inflammation and chronic diseases.
-Blueberries, cherries (which we can get a good dose of from a gout supplement), can be extremely helpful in protecting against inflammation as well.
-The occasional glass of red wine has also been proven to have excellent anti-inflammatory effects.
+Therefore, diets rich in fruits and vegetable which contain antioxidants such as polyphenols, help protect us against age-related inflammation and chronic diseases.
+Blueberries, and cherries can be extremely helpful in protecting against inflammation as well.
+The occasional glass of red wine has also been proven to have excellent anti-inflammatory effects, but remember moderation is key, it's a fine line between therapeutic dose and harm.

-On the flip side, too much sugar, refined grains or saturated fats can have an inflammatory effect, so it's good to keep an eye on how much white bread and fried food we are eating to avoid the onset of chronic inflammation.
+On the flip side, too much sugar, refined grains or saturated fats can have an inflammatory effect, so eating a diet rich in whole foods, natural proteins and plenty of fresh fruits and vegetables, is best to avoid the onset of chronic inflammation.

 Inflammation: It’s everyone’s concern